Workshop Proposal Form: Deadline Friday, May 15, 2020 5:00pm

 The Michigan State University School of Social Work (MSUSSW) Continuing Education is one of the leading statewide training providers, coordinating and hosting a wide variety of Continuing Education opportunities for Michigan Social Workers.
 The goal of MSUSSW Continuing Education is to offer attendees the most up-to-date, current workshops for professional skill development in both clinical and macro settings.
 MSUSSW also provides a wide variety of topics and locations across the state of Michigan for ease of access for all our attendees to earn Continuing Education Credit Hours.

 MSUSSW Continuing Education programming is tailored to provide maximum choice and variety, specifically designed around the direct feedback received from previous attendees.
 Workshops include both full-day and half-day in-person programming options, in addition to 1-hour Live Synchronous Webinars – attendees pick the exact workshops they want to attend, customizing their learning to their professional needs.
-Again, we are offering a Call for Proposal process for procuring workshops that meet these needs.
+Again, we are offering a Request for Proposal process for procuring workshops that meet these needs.
 We are looking for 3-hour and 6-hour in-person workshops, and 1-hour Webinars that fit into the suggested topic areas below.

 Overall General Audience Objectives